curiousest/curiousest.github.io/_posts/2024-02-16-philosophy-study.md

 ---
 layout: post
 title: Philosophy study
-date: 2024-02-08T16:50:00.000-05:00
+date: 2024-02-16T16:50:00.000-05:00
 author: Douglas Hindson
 tags:
   - philosophy
   - blog
-modified_time: 2024-02-08T16:50:47.073-05:00
+modified_time: 2024-02-16T16:50:47.073-05:00
 ---
-I'm taking a sabbatical to study philosophy and write a book.
+I'm taking a year to study philosophy and write a book.
 I plan on returning to industry after.
 ## why
 A little story:

 > Once upon a time, there was a person who constantly tapped their fingers, hands, and feet.
 They listened to music, and tapping is part of that, but producing commercial music never seemed interesting.
-Music seemed to be made mostly of non-tapping, uninteresting things.
+Music seemed to be made mostly of non-tapping things.
 And so they began a career in dance - far more tapping involved.
 >
 > One year in adulthood, they came to realize that there’s a whole history and discipline behind the tapping they’ve been doing their whole life.
 And that discipline is a component of music, a part of dance, but the discipline can be explored on its own.

 Philosophy is like that for me.
 It’s a bit of a spiritual journey, a mental pilgrimage.
-I feel a need to achieve something personal and concrete in this space before I can resume all the other aspects of life I put on hold.
+I have this feeling that I should achieve something personal and concrete in this space before resuming all the other aspects of life I put on hold.

 And I can probably reason my way into clever arguments about how it will be professionally useful, saying catchy things like:
 - “it’s similar to an MBA, but for sharpening my technical abilities, so I can see the truth through the industry and corporate noise”